dynamsoft-docs/barcode-reader-docs-server/programming/python/index.md

 To develop and run your application with Dynamsoft Barcode Reader SDK, you need an active license key:
 * <a href="https://www.dynamsoft.com/customer/license/trialLicense?utm_source=docs&product=dbr&package=python" target="_blank">Request a 30-day free trial license</a>

+## Thread Safety

+The SDK supports multi-threaded applications, but individual SDK instances are not thread-safe.
+For concurrent processing, create a separate instance for each thread.

 ## Contact Us

 <a href="https://www.dynamsoft.com/company/customer-service/#contact" target="_blank">Feel free to contact us if you have any questions.</a>